gordonwatts/pyhep-2021-SX-OpenDataDemo/README.md

 From there you can start `jupyter-lab`.

+If you are on windows, you'll need to make sure LongPathNames are turned on - as some of the CMS pathnames are longer than... well... heck.

 ### Running on binder

 It is not currently possible to run on `binder` as `ServiceX` uses a non-standard port to download data.